-INDIANAPOLIS (AP) -- WellPoint Inc. said Wednesday that its first-quarter profit fell 7.6 percent as enrollment slipped and expenses rose, but the health insurer raised its earnings forecast for 2012.
+INDIANAPOLIS (AP) -- WellPoint Inc.'s first-quarter net income fell nearly 8 percent as enrollment slipped and expenses rose, but results beat analyst earnings expectations and the health insurer raised its forecast for 2012.

 Excluding investment gains, WellPoint earned $2.34 per share in this year's first quarter.